How to Get Vaccinated

 Doctors, pharmacists, and some clinics often charge to administer a vaccine, usually around $20 or more.
 This fee which may or may not be covered by private insurance.
 If you have access to a HIM health centre, you can save the injection fee by getting a prescription at the HIM health centre, buying the vaccine at the pharmacy of your choice, and bring the vaccine back to the clinic for a nurse to administer.
 While this is only a small part of the out-of-pocket, over the full series of three injections, the savings add up.

-Enter your postal code at Vaccines411.ca, or use the Gardasil 9 website to find the nearest clinic or pharmacy where you can access the HPV vaccine.
+Enter your postal code at Vaccines411.ca to find the nearest clinic or pharmacy where you can access the HPV vaccine.

 Paying to be vaccinated out of pocket